rayfrank/Domainverse254KE/README.md

-# Domainverse254KE
+Domainverse254KE

 A mobile app that turns .KE domain search into a walk-around experience.
 Type a word → domain ideas appear in the city → walk into one to “pick” it → add to cart.
-It also includes a normal application aprat from the gamified version where you can just acquire domains What you can do
+It also includes a normal (non-game) flow where you can acquire domains directly.

-Search
+What you can do

-Tap Domain Search, type a keyword (e.g. pizza) and press Search.
+Search – Tap Domain Search, type a keyword (e.g., pizza) and press Search.

-Explore
-Suggested domains (like pizza.co.ke, getpizza.com) appear as floating text in the scene.
+Explore – Suggested domains (like pizza.co.ke, getpizza.com) appear as floating text in the scene.

-Pick a domain
-Move your character into a domain label to collect it.
+Pick a domain – Move your character into a domain label to collect it.

 Cart